-The Mediterranean Sea must be the center of our national interest and the direction in which the Italian politics of the future will look.
-This attention to our "southern shore" is nothing new, given the country's geopolitical vocation, but has now become an urgency since, with the fall of the Gaddafi regime, millions of Africans hope to reach Europe through Libya.
+The Mediterranean Sea must be the center of our national interest and the direction in which Italian politics of the future will look.
+This attention to our "southern shore" is not new, given the country's geopolitical vocation, but it has now become an urgency since, with the fall of the Gaddafi regime, millions of Africans hope to reach Europe through Libya.

 The other great geographical area to which the government of Rome, whatever its political color, will have to look with concern is instead that of the Balkans.
 The problem here is not only that of migrations, for now blocked by a blackmailing and unreliable partner like Erdogan's Turkey, but above all that of the countries that hope to become part of the European Union, like Albania, which are experimenting without our knowledge a new political and religious radicalization.